schitresh/computer_science/operating_system/11_memory_management.md

 - First fit: First available block which is large enough
 - Best fit: First smallest sufficient partition
   - Consumes a lot of process time to search
-  - May not always be the best algorithm, it depends on how the memory can be distributed among all processes
+  - May not always be the best algorithm
+    - It depends on how the memory can be distributed among all processes
 - Worst fit: Largest sufficient partition
 - Next fit: Similar to first fit, but will be searched from the last allocation point